mauro-d/summon-middleware/README.md

 If you want to use summon-middleware you have to install it.
 There are two methods to do that:

+### First method

-in your package.json add the following item for the latest version:
+In your package.json add the following item for the latest version:

 ```json
 "summon-middleware": "*"